AndrewSink/3D-Low-Poly-Generator/README.md

 The 3D Low Poly Generator uses the Simplifymodifier.js class to reduce a mesh by a set number of triangles.

-Time Estimation
+## Time Estimation

-The implementation of a time estimate was my wife's idea, and it makes the whole project feel more complete.
+The implementation of a time estimate was my wife's idea (thanks Erica!), and it makes the whole project feel more complete.
 Here's how the estimation was created:

 <img width="593" alt="Deci4" src="https://user-images.githubusercontent.com/46334898/143715994-83b3573f-56b7-44c1-b06a-227173771811.png">